 If a design team wishes to create a product that benefits the people who will use it, they must possess strong empathy.
 Personas are essential in helping creators construct deeper understanding and compassion with users.

-By creating fictitious user personas, designers can understand what target users value and desire.
+By conducting user research and creating fictitious user personas, designers can understand what target users value and desire.
 This enables them to think more objectively about how their designs should meet real users' needs.
-Visualizing a real-life persona allows designers to make better decisions as they envision the potential customer's expectations for the product or service.
-By empathizing with these fictional characters, they can work towards delivering high-quality experiences that match their customers' desires.

-As designers, it's vital to recognize a user for who they are and learn about their personas.
 The more an individual engages with users by seeing them as real people, the simpler it will be for them to consider all required when designing something special only meant for this specific audience.
-When you identify with your target user base, creating what would work best in functionality and effectiveness becomes easier.

 Share the Expectations